mamantoha/air_alert_map_ua_wallpaper/README.md

 ## Usage

-Set the wallpaper on macOS:
+Set the wallpaper with a custom resolution:

 ```
 air_alert_map_ua_wallpaper -w 3456 -h 2234